yashikabadaya/go-challenge/README.md

 is valid to return an empty list as result only if all URLs returned errors or took too long to respond.

+The service should widely implement HTTP status codes and use them as documented in the [the specification](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html).
+Consider different status codes for different cases.

 Example
 -------